arthurwinck/epos/README.md

+# This is a fork from the [EPOS ORIGINAL REPOSITORY](https://gitlab.lisha.ufsc.br/epos/ine5424)

 # EPOS

 The [Embedded Parallel Operating System (EPOS)](https://epos.lisha.ufsc.br) project aims at automating the development of embedded systems so that developers can concentrate on what really matters: their applications.
 EPOS relies on the Application-Driven Embedded System Design (ADESD) method to guide the development of both software and hardware components that can be automatically adapted to fulfill the requirements of particular applications.
 EPOS features a set of tools to support developers in selecting, configuring, and plugging components into its application-specific framework.
 The combination of methodology, components, frameworks, and tools enable the automatic generation of an application-specific embedded system instances.